Dependence on the Dimension for Complexity of Approximation of Random Fields: Introduction

 If \eqref{3d_moment} is verified, we have $|M|<\infty$, $0 \leq \s^2 < \infty$ and $|\al|< \infty.$

-In the sequel the explosion coefficient \be \EE := \La e^{2M} \ee will play a significant role.
-It was shown in \cite{LT} that $\EE >1$, except for the totally degenerate case when the number of strictly positive eigenvalues is zero or one.
+In the sequel the explosion coefficient \be \EE := \La e^{2M} \ee will play a significant role, because its contribution into the ``curse of dimensionality'' is the largest.
+It was shown in \cite{LT} that by concavity of the logarithmic function $\EE >1$, except for the totally degenerate case when the number of strictly positive eigenvalues is zero or one.
 In other words, $\EE =1$ iff $\s=0$.
 Henceforth we will exclude this degenerate case.

 The following result was obtained in \cite{LT}, Theorem 3.2.